 "Lerarenbeurs" Aimed at Educators Who want to Develop Careers

-Just two weeks before he was due to start with his MSc in International Hospitality Management at Wittenborg University of Applied Sciences, Dutch student Tim Geelen heard that he had been awarded the Lerarenbeurs – a scholarship for teachers from the Dutch government (DUO) to further their educations.
+Just two weeks before he was due to start with his MSc in International Hospitality Management at WUAS, Dutch student Tim Geelen heard that he had been awarded the Lerarenbeurs – a scholarship for teachers from the Dutch government (DUO) to further their educations.

 Geelen is the 4th Dutch recipient of the scholarship to study at Wittenborg.
 Three teacher-students successfully completed their master's degrees at Wittenborg in 2016, obtaining excellent results.